 - In the Windows search bar, type “Command Prompt”.

 - In the menu select “Run as administrator”.

-- Type: sfc /scannow and wait for the progress to complete.
+- Run: sfc /scannow and wait for the progress to complete.

-- Type: netsh int tcp set global autotuninglevel=normal
+- Then run: netsh int tcp set global autotuninglevel=normal

-- Reboot your computer for this change to take effect.
+- Reboot your computer for changes to take effect.

-Here are gathered some of the performance boost tricks I’ve tested, and I think you could also try and see if it helps to gain a bit smoother performance and fewer problems at your own risk.
-If you realize that no change happens to your performance, always change the settings you made back to default ones.
-I’m using all the tricks introduced below with everything as described on the Best Graphics Settings Guide as well, and I’m really happy with the overall performance of the MSFS.
+Here we have gathered some of the MSFS performance boost tricks I’ve tested, and I think you could also try and see if it helps to gain a bit smoother performance and fewer problems at your own risk.
+If you realize that the performance goes worse than before, always change the settings you made back to default ones.
+I’m using all the tricks introduced below with everything as described on the Best Graphics Settings Guide as well, and I’m really happy with the overall performance of MSFS.

 - Apply the download speed tricks above this page as it might help performance too.

-- Disable both Game Mode and Hardware-Accelerated GPU Scheduling as instructed.
+- Enable both Game Mode and Hardware-Accelerated GPU Scheduling as instructed.

-- Set Virtual Memory manually if having less than 32GB RAM installed.
+- Set Virtual Memory manually if less than 32GB RAM installed and restart PC.